Lina-Maatouk/March-Madness/README.md

 ```
 - The app can be accessed with this url: https://lukecowan.shinyapps.io/March_Madness_Power_Metric/

+2. 538 Rating app:

-2. Interactive shiny app in which the user can select as many teams as possible and view their rating change over the seasons from 2016 until 2023: https://linamaatouk.shinyapps.io/MarchMadnessRatings-LinaMatouk/
+- Interactive shiny app in which the user can select as many teams as possible and view their rating change over the seasons from 2016 until 2023: https://linamaatouk.shinyapps.io/MarchMadnessRatings-LinaMatouk/
 We used the data provided by the company 538: https://www.kaggle.com/datasets/raddar/ncaa-men-538-team-ratings

 3. This decision tree model shows the predicted winners with highest stats of the dataset provided: Tournament Game Data.csv
 https://linamaatouk.shinyapps.io/DecisionTreeModel/?_ga=2.233135070.1532607671.1679620595-1200594566.1679445868

+4. Decision Tree Model Prediction Model:

-4. The following dynamic shiny app enables users to conveniently upload a CSV file, which then generates a decision tree model capable of predicting the tournament's final four teams and eventual winner.
+- The following dynamic shiny app enables users to conveniently upload a CSV file, which then generates a decision tree model capable of predicting the tournament's final four teams and eventual winner.
 https://linamaatouk.shinyapps.io/DecisionTreeWinner/?_ga=2.65311342.1532607671.1679620595-1200594566.1679445868
 .
 As long as the columns match the data dictionary, then it should give us a close to accurate prediction.
 A good example would be using the dataset provided: 2023 Tournament Game Data.csv: